priyanka-ajay/capstone/README.md

-As part of the Capstone, you will be doing a POC around the setup of a Kubernetes cluster on cloud and managing applications on Kubernetes.
+As part of the Capstone, I will be doing a POC around the setup of a Kubernetes cluster on cloud and managing applications on Kubernetes.
 The POC will involve the following goals:

 1. Basic VPC setup for a Kubernetes cluster on AWS
 2. EKS cluster setup using eksctl